 At Beacon Hill the Geography curriculum is knowledge rich.
 This means the knowledge children will gain has been carefully specified, ordered coherently and builds over time.
 As children work through our geography curriculum they will know more, understand more about the world around them.
 A good geographical understanding relies on firm foundations of knowledge and skills.
 The skills our curriculum develops, like the knowledge, are specified, ordered coherently and progress over time.
 This curriculum structure helps pupils to deepen their understanding of physical and human geographical processes, fostering curiosity and fascination for the world we live in.

-Each year our geography curriculum contains a ‘Spatial Sense’ unit that explicitly teaches geographical skills.
-The spatial sense units explicitly teach skills which will then be used in context throughout the rest of the year as children apply those skills to learn more about people, places and the environment.
+Each phase of our geography curriculum contains a ‘Spatial Sense’ unit that explicitly teaches geographical skills which will then be used in context throughout the rest of the phase as children apply those skills to learn more about people, places and the environment.
 The spatial sense units build on prior knowledge before moving children on as the level of challenges increases from year to year.

 As children work through the curriculum they will know more and understand more about their local area, the UK, Europe and the World.
 This rigorous approach, develops geographical knowledge and understanding in a way that builds on children’s prior knowledge, allowing them to make meaningful connections and gain an understanding of how our world is connected.